 Men drooling over online pornography, women abandoning their husbands for chat-room lovers and people losing their life savings on gambling Web sites are just a few of the stories peddled in today's press.
 But despite the topic's prominence, published studies on Internet addiction are scarce.
 Most are surveys, marred by self-selecting samples and no control groups.
 The rest are theoretical papers that speculate on the philosophical aspects of Internet addiction but provide no data.
+Meanwhile, many psychologists even doubt that addiction is the right term to describe what happens to people when they spend too much time online.
 Commentaire.
 Imbalanced functional link between executive control network and reward network explain the online-game seeking behaviors in Internet gaming disorder : Scientific Reports.
 Decreased Functional Brain Connectivity in Adolescents with Internet Addiction.
 Abstract Background Internet addiction has become increasingly recognized as a mental disorder, though its neurobiological basis is unknown.

 This study used functional neuroimaging to investigate whole-brain functional connectivity in adolescents diagnosed with internet addiction.
-Based on neurobiological changes seen in other addiction related disorders, it was predicted that connectivity disruptions in adolescents with internet addiction would be most prominent in cortico-striatal circuitry.
-Methods.
 Commentaire.
 Cyberaddiction Therapy: Treatment of Cyberaddicts: Psychotherapy Los Angeles.
 First U.S. inpatient treatment center for Internet addiction opening.
 (MGN-Online) BRADFORD, Pa. — High above the frozen Potomac River in the nation’s capitol, Ryan Van Cleave stood on the Arlington Memorial Bridge, contemplating his life.

 How to Diagnose Compulsive Gaming Due to insufficient supporting evidence and studies, video game addiction has yet to be recognized by accepted standards as a true disorder.
 How to Recognize an Addictive Video Game Player.
 China bans physical punishment for internet addicts.
 China bans physical punishment for Internet addicts.
 BEIJING (Reuters) - China's Ministry of Health has banned the use of physical punishment to wean teens off the net, months after a boy was beaten to death at an Internet boot camp.